-Specialising in watercolour, Idris painted his street scenes on site for many years, often choosing those off the beaten track.
-Despite being mostly self-taught, his responses to the beauty of buildings and places have attracted many collectors.
-Apart from landscapes, he also painted portraits; he once did a commissioned painting of Singapore’s former President, Mr and Mrs Wee Kim Wee.
+Specialising in watercolour, Idris painted Singapore’s street scenes and landscapes on-site for many years, often choosing those places off the beaten track.
+Despite being mostly self-taught, his natural responses to the beauty of buildings and places have attracted many collectors.
+Apart from urban scenes, he has painted portraits; he was once commissioned to do a portrait painting of Singapore’s former President, Mr and Mrs Wee Kim Wee.

 With a natural talent for drawing, Idris embarked on a career as a visualiser and illustrator in the advertising industry for 20 years, including being part of a few successful campaigns while working for ACE Advertising and Ted Bates Singapore.
 He was an art teacher for young children at APAD’s Tunas classes from 1964 to the 80s, and has taught students at secondary schools, led artist workshops at Maya Gallery, and mentored art teachers.

 Idris is also an accomplished illustrator, having illustrated various notable publications such as Birds Seen at the Istana, the award-winning The Mango Tree and Leluhur: Singapore’s Kampong Glam, winner of the 2021 NUS Singapore History Prize.

 Through his talent, dedication, hard work and versatility, Idris Ali has contributed greatly to Singapore’s art scene.